kevinakasam/KlackEnder-Probe/README.md

 [homing_override]
 set_position_z:0 # Make printer think Z axis is at zero, so we can force a move upwards away from build plate
+axes: z #will only call override if x is involved in the homing call
 gcode:
     G90
     G1 Z10 F3000 ; move up to prevent accidentally scratching build plate
+    {% if "x" not in (printer.toolhead.homed_axes | lower) %}
         G28 X
-    G28 Y
+    {% endif %}
+    {% if "y" not in (printer.toolhead.homed_axes | lower) %}
+        G28 Y        #Will only home XY if they are not currently homed
+    {% endif %}
     PROBE_OUT
-    G1 X117 Y117 F6000
+    G1 X113.5 Y96.5 F6000 ; Adjusted for normal klack offsets with a 235x235 bed X: 117.5 - x_offset, Y: 117.5 - y_offset
     G28 Z
     PROBE_IN

-##For Dual Z setups only!! (with independent motors, no Y splitters or dual Z port on board!)##
+##Uncomment for Dual Z setups only!! (with independent motors and drivers, not Y splitters nor dual Z port from one driver on board!)##
-[z_tilt]
-z_positions:
+#[z_tilt]
+#z_positions:
-    25,117
+#    25,117
-    210,117
+#    210,117
 	#   A list of X, Y coordinates (one per line; subsequent lines
 	#   indented) describing the location of each bed "pivot point".
 The
 	#   "pivot point" is the point where the bed attaches to the given Z
 	#   stepper.
 It is described using nozzle coordinates (the X, Y position
 	#   of the nozzle if it could move directly above the point).
 The
 	#   first entry corresponds to stepper_z, the second to stepper_z1,
 	#   the third to stepper_z2, etc. This parameter must be provided.
-points:
+#points:
-    4,96.5
+#    4,96.5
-    219,96.5
+#    219,96.5
 	#   A list of X, Y coordinates (one per line; subsequent lines
 	#   indented) that should be probed during a Z_TILT_ADJUST command.
 	#   Specify coordinates of the nozzle and be sure the probe is above
 	#   the bed at the given nozzle coordinates.
 This parameter must be
 	#   provided.
-speed: 100
+#speed: 100
 	#   The speed (in mm/s) of non-probing moves during the calibration.
 	#   The default is 50.
-horizontal_move_z: 15
+#horizontal_move_z: 15
 	#   The height (in mm) that the head should be commanded to move to
 	#   just prior to starting a probe operation.
 The default is 5.
-retries: 10
+#retries: 10
 	#   Number of times to retry if the probed points aren't within
 	#   tolerance.
-retry_tolerance: 0.01
+#retry_tolerance: 0.01
 	#   If retries are enabled then retry if largest and smallest probed
 	#   points differ more than retry_tolerance.
 Note the smallest unit of
 	#   change here would be a single step.
 However if you are probing
 	#   more points than steppers then you will likely have a fixed
 	#   minimum value for the range of probed points which you can learn
 	#   by observing command output.

 #####################################################################
 # KlackEnder- Macros